michaeldito/Google-Cloud-Scripts/readme.md

 When your instance is created, this will be it's name.

 ## scale.py
 This script can be used to scale a project's servers to N number of instances.

+scale.py 107 `update_load_balancer_upstream(c, 'us-central1-c', 'loadbalancer-0', 'fibonacci')`
+If you are customizing this script, you should mofiy the parameters to suit your needs, see the documentation in scale.py for more information.

 In order to scale up, an image must be saved of your server.
 To create an image, navigate to:

 Compute Engine > Images > Create Image

 Then select your Source Disk, and hit Create.

 scale.py 76: `operation = c.create_instance_from_image('lab02-restserver', zone)`
 If you wish to use your image, you must update the first parameter here.